SQL UPDATE Statement

-The UPDATE statement updates data values in a database.
+The SQL UPDATE statement changes data values in a database.

 UPDATE can update one or more records in a table.